Skarsnik/SNESTilesKitten/index.md

 # Download

-You can use the top button to get the source code of SNESTilesKitten.
-It only have Windows release for now.
+You can download the latest release [here](https://github.com/Skarsnik/SNESTilesKitten/releases/latest) It's a Windows 64 bits version.

 To get instructions on how to compile the tool, see the [github project page](https://github.com/Skarsnik/SNESTilesKitten/)